manickaselvi/Rabo_Bnk_Cust_Stmt_Procs/README.md

 ## Output
 There are two validations:
-     * all transaction references should be unique
-	* the end balance needs to be validated
+     i) All transaction references should be unique. ii) The end balance needs to be validated.
 At the end of the processing, a report needs to be created which will display both the transaction reference and description of each of the failed records.

 # Steps to run the application: